pkiyer/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-installation.rst

 	:align: center

 create a file called f5-cc-deployment.yaml.
-Here is its content:
+Here is its content: ---> Please use the file in /home/ubuntu/f5-demo

 ::